Notes on the Geography of The Western United States: Stores and Shopping Centers of Dallas

 Fast forward to 1959, when Dallas got its first enclosed mall.
 Big Town's developer had just opened Denver's Lakeside Mall.

 In the distance you can see the pole sign in the last picture.
 The parking lots are intact, but weeds cover what was once Montgomery Ward, Woolworth's, Kinney's Shoes, and lots more.
 Those names, of course, are all as dead Big Town itself.
-Newer malls, especially one called Town East, killed it, and the mall was demolished in 2006.
+Newer malls, especially one called Town East, killed it, and Big Town was demolished in 2006.
 It sat for 10 years until 2016, when a company called 42 Real Estate announced that it would build a regional distribution center on the site and lease it to FedEx.
 There's still a street called Big Town Shopping Center, but it leads to FedEx Ground.

 The north side of the metro has plenty of malls; the south side has almost none.
 Here's the exception, Southwest Center, which opened in 1975 as Red Bird Mall.
 Eddie de Bartolo, a nationally prominent developer, built it, but it's been in trouble for years, and the opening in 2008 of Uptown Village at Cedar HIll, five miles to the south, will only make things worse.